maim-lain/fourelements/obsidian.md

 #### Warning:
 - Make sure your game version is at least 0.6.13e, otherwise you won't be able to get all the obsidian.
-- Using all the obsidian before upgrading the tavern will prevent you from accepting Quest 7!
+- The tavern must be fully upgraded before you complete all the hospital upgrades, otherwise you will be unable to accept Quest 7!

 <br>